wuzengqing001225/SABM_ShallWeTalk/README.md

 ### Keynesian Beauty Contest

-To reproduce the results in the paper, please place your OpenAI key in the ```Keynesian/config.json``` file and then run the following command.
+To reproduce the results in the paper, please place your OpenAI API key in the ```KBC/config.json``` file and then run the following command.

 ```bash
 python KBC/main.py